 In fatalities, there is a death benefit for most claimants and funeral benefits up to $5,000.

 Where the DTPR does not apply, psychological or occupational therapy services up to $600 are payable as well.
 There are other benefits available as well such as dental treatment.
 Consult an experienced injury lawyer at Assiff Law Office for more detailed advice of accident benefits.

 If a claimant is completely disabled from work as a result of a collision the insurer must pay 80 percent of their wage to a maximum of $400 per week.
 Any shortfall will have to be collected from the at-fault insurer if applicable.

 Any driver or passenger injured in an automobile or a pedestrian.
 Section B coverage attaches to the vehicle and is mandatory in all auto insurance policies in Alberta, even those carrying only “one-Way” insurance.

 Nore-Aldein (Norm) Assiff has stated repeatedly over the years to lawyers he has mentored that “the best injury lawyer is the one that closely monitors his or her client’s section B benefits”.

-A client’s treatment and recovery is just as important as their claim against the at fault party.
+A client’s treatment and recovery are just as important as their claim against the at-fault party.